 Groundwater has been monitored on a quarterly basis from December 1994 to the present.
-Groundwater analytical data collected during monitoring indicates that free product or a product sheen has been present in well MW-5 since December 1996.
-Excluding MW-5, petroleum hydrocarbon concentrations in the groundwater on-and off-site has ranged from not detected to 19,000 ppb of TPHg, not detected to 950 ppb of benzene, not detected to 4,400 ppb of MtBE, and not detected to 4,000 ppb of TPHd.
-Depth to groundwater has fluctuated from approximately 49.63 to 86.02 feet bgs (GR, 1999a).
-Groundwater flow has ranged from southeast to northwest with a hydraulic gradient of approximately 0.07 to 0.1 feet/feet.
+Groundwater analytical data collected during monitoring indicate that free product or a product sheen has been present in well MW-5 since December 1996.
+The origin of this thick, viscous product has not been identified.
+Excluding MW-5, petroleum hydrocarbon concentrations in the groundwater on-and off-site have ranged from not detected to 41,000 ppb of TPHg, not detected to 3,200 ppb of benzene, not detected to 12,200 ppb of MtBE, and not detected to 4,380 ppb of TPHd.
+Depth to groundwater has fluctuated from approximately 49.63 to 92.23 feet bgs (GR, 2000b).
+Groundwater flow has ranged from southeast to northwest with a hydraulic gradient of approximately 0.07 to 0.2 feet/feet.